SSWConsulting/SSW.Rules.Content/rules/use-devops-scrum-template/rule.md

 Azure DevOps does have other templates like Agile and CMMI, but the Scrum template has a special spot.
 It sticks to the Scrum playbook, making it a go-to for teams keen on keeping the Scrum spirit alive.
 It's all about boosting agility, making chats flow easily, and letting new folks blend in without a hitch.

-The figures below demonstrate what a project that uses the Scrum template looks like.

 ::: img-small
 ![Figure: Product backlog example when using the Scrum template](scrum_template_backlog.jpg)